 “Hairstylists love giving you honest feedback.
 They can tell you if your chosen color might not be the best for you even though that’s what you wanted,” says Rowan.

+Maintenance is paramount, and the products you’ll use at home matter.
+Color-safe shampoos and conditioners will keep the tone looking fresh and longer-lasting.
 “I recommend a hydrating shampoo, such as Oribe Gold Lust or Sevens Kente Bond.
 It’s also vital to apply a hair mask once a week,” Rowan points out.

 For more ideas, here are pictures of the trendiest shades and styles for black hair with highlights!